JunlinHan/DCLGAN/README.md

 The test results will be saved to a html file here: `./results/grumpifycat/latest_test/index.html`.

 ### DCLGAN, SIMDCL, CUT and CycleGAN
 DCLGAN is a more robust unsupervised image-to-image translation model compared to previous models.
-Our training is faster than CycleGAN and our performance is usually better than CUT&CycleGAN.
+Our performance is usually better than CUT&CycleGAN.
 SIMDCL is a different version, it was designed to solve mode collpase.
 We recommend using it for small-scale, unbalanced dataset.

 ### Apply a pre-trained DCL model and evaluate

-We will release all pre-trained models ASAP.
+We provide our pre-trained DCL models for:

+Cat <-> Dog :
+Horse <-> Zebra:
+CityScapes:

 ### [Datasets](./docs/datasets.md)
 Download CUT/CycleGAN/pix2pix datasets and learn how to create your own datasets.

 ### Citation
 If you use our code , please cite our paper.